ETHLend/Documentation/ETHLendWhitePaper.md

 <p>Creating value to hold.
 The buyback model aims to provide value to hold for holding LEND.
 When the total supply is systematically decreased, the token holder owns greater percentage of total supply of LEND on each burn.
 Therefore, buybacks motivates to hold the token due to the increasing value effect.
 Secondarily and indirectly, LEND provides token holders cash-flow.
 When the percentage of the token holders ownership is increasing, the token holder can sell the increased portion on every burn to realize profit.
 This makes LEND sought after token.</p>

-## <h2>Token Distribution</h2>
+## <h2>Token Sale</h2>

 <p>Total of 1 000 000 000 (one billion) LEND is released for sale.
 Additionally, 300 000 000 LEND is held for development fund to incentivise the development team and to recruit more talent for ETHLend.
-There will be no follow-up sale on LEND.
-The tokens are available for purchase for the period of 30 days from the token sale launch.
-The date for the token sale is to be announced.</p>
+There will be no follow-up sale on LEND.</p>

+<p>62 500 000 LEND tokens from the total amount is pre-sold for early participants</p>

+<p>The funding goal for pre-sale is 2 500 ETH (approximately 500 000 in USD).</p>

+<p>The funding goal for token sale is 37 500 ETH (approximately 8 000 000 in USD).</p>

+<p>Pre-sale starts on 25 September 2017 at 12 GMT.</p>

+<p>Pre-sale ends on ends on 25 October 2017 at 23.59 GMT.</p>

+<p>Token sale starts on 25 November 2017 at 12 GTM.</p>

+<p>Token sale ends on 9 December 2017 at 23.59 GTM.</p>

 ## <h2>Purchase Price</h2>

 <p>Endorsing early purchase.
 We want to endorse token buyers that are amongst the first by rewarding with bonus tokens for the first purchases.</p>

-<p>The purchase price for LEND is:</p>
+<p>Pre-sale:</p>

+<p>Token sale price: 1 ETH = 25 000 LEND.</p>

+<p>Bonus tokens: 20% (For all tokens purchased on pre-sale).</p>

+<p>Token Sale:</p>

-1 ETH = 5 000 LEND.
+<p>Token sale price: 1 ETH = 25 000 LEND.</p>

-Bonus:
+<p>Bonus tokens on token sale:</p>

-10% bonus tokens for the first 2 million LEND sold.
+<p>10% bonus tokens for the first 200 000 000 LEND.</p>

-5% bonus for the next 1 million LEND sold.
+<p>5% bonus tokens for the next 100 000 000 LEND.</p>

-## <h2>Burning Tokens</h2>
+## <h2>Token Distribution</h2>

-<p>All tokens that are not sold during the token sale are burned.
-This means that these tokens cannot be used and the total supply of the tokens is reduced and the value of sold tokens increases.
-The maximum amount of tokens for sale is one billion.
-This limit cannot be exceeded and there will be no minting or a follow up sale for LEND.</p>
+<p>LEND is distributed immediately once ETH is send to the crowdsale smart contract.
+This solution provides more security since the crowdsale smart contract mints LEND when ETH is received.
+Therefore, participants can send smaller amounts to verify whether they have received LEND.
+Instant distribution is fair since the participants do not need to wait for weeks to access the tokens.
+Instead once ETH is received, LEND is minted and sent to the participants address.</p>

 ## <h2>Vesting</h2>